Grecil/Vault/README.md

 # <img src="Frontend\public\vault.svg"> Vault

 A secure, modern file storage and sharing service built with Go and React.
-Upload, manage, and share files with granular permissions and admin controls.
+Upload, manage, and share files with ease.
+You can access it at [vault.grecil.in](https://vault.grecil.in/).

 ## Features